Teams lose control when approvals fall behind the workflow. A task that once required review can become a stream of recommendations no one challenges.

 Concrete guardrails

-Strong designs are bounded, observable, and reversible.
+Strong workflow designs are bounded, observable, and reversible.
 Keep high-risk actions behind explicit approvals.
 Limit access by default.
 Make unusual actions visible.
 Give operators enough evidence to stop a bad path before it becomes a customer issue or internal incident.

 Design for interruption and rollback.